New Partners and Co-Parenting: Building Working Relationships

-It may be hard to know that your child feels affectionate towards your co-parent's new partner, mainly if you have mixed personal feeling towards the situation.
-Don't discourage your child's affection to these new partners or allow it to make you feel bad.
+It may be hard to know that your child feels affectionate towards your co-parent's new partner, mainly if you have mixed personal feelings towards the situation.
+Don't discourage your child's affection for these new partners or allow it to make you feel bad.
 If you can recognize that this person has your child's best interest at heart, support this positive relationship.
 It's great for your child to have plenty of healthy support systems in their life, especially when you aren't directly there with your child.

 Addressing Parenting Matters as a Family

 Your and your co-parent's new partner may play a significant role as a caregiver for your child.
 You may find yourselves truly becoming a blended family, and in that, maintaining clear expectations is key.